India to Batam Riau Blog (2023 Update): A 23-hour journey

 This post is purely a blog – my yearly experience of getting from Bangalore to Batam Riau, Indonesia to meet my parents.
 For a guide to getting to Batam from India, read my Batam travel guide here.

 India to Batam, a 23-hour journey?
-No, even the longest flights take over 6 hours to make that distance!
+No, even the longest flights take around 6 hours to make that distance!
 If you wish to skip to the part where I take a 4-hour Air India flight from Bangalore to Singapore, then click here to jump right over.

 This begins from my hometown, Dharwad, around 450 km from Bangalore where I usually board my flight to Changi Airport.